pippcat/signalbot/README.md

 You may pass the following arguments to signalbot.py to overwrite defaults set in config.ini:

 - `--mail` override config and send mail
-- `--nomail` override config and do not send mail
+- `--notmail` override config and do not send mail
 - `--sms` override config and send SMS
-- `--nosms` override config and do not send SMS
+- `--notsms` override config and do not send SMS
 - `--fetch` override config and fetch new signal messages
-- `--nofetch` override config and do not fetch new signal messages
+- `--notfetch` override config and do not fetch new signal messages
+- `--getmail` override config and send email responses to group
+- `--notgetmail` override config and do not send email responses to group
 - `--debug` override config and switch on debug mode
-- `--nodebug` override config and switch off debug mode
+- `--notdebug` override config and switch off debug mode
 - `--emptydb` override config and delete message database after processing
-- `--noemptydb` override config and keep message database after processing
+- `--notemptydb` override config and keep message database after processing

 ## Known bugs